-- Nature of complaint. - The names of individuals and/or entity involved in suspected fraud and/or abuse including address, phone number, Marketplace ID number and any other identifying information.
+Nature of complaint.

+The names of individuals and/or entity involved in suspected fraud and/or abuse including address, phone number, Marketplace ID number and any other identifying information.

-Suspected fraud and abuse may also be reported directly to the State at:
+Suspected fraud and abuse may also be reported directly to the Ohio Attorney General's Officeat: